Theatre Of Memories

 Sport also suffers from stereotyping.
 Today, I was delighted to hear that Tom Daley and Dan Goodfellow won an Olympic bronze medal in the synchronised 10m platform diving.

 On TV, ‘Breakfast’ mentioned it all morning, and the interview with Daley and Goodfellow was aired far too many times.
-They even interviewed a friend of Daley and Goodfellow who talked the audience through the last dive more times than I care to remember.
+They even interviewed a friend of Daley and Goodfellow’s, who talked the audience through the last dive more times than I care to remember.

 However, where were Clare Balding and Co when Ed Ling won an Olympic bronze medal in the men’s trap shooting for Great Britain?
 Was he not worthy of an interview, Ms Balding?
 And why, unlike Daley and Goodfellow, did he only get a few seconds of a mention on ‘Breakfast’?
-Ed, if you’re reading this then, unlike the BBC, I’d be delighted to interview you and celebrate the fact that you won an Olympic bronze medal.
+Ed, if you’re reading this, then, unlike the BBC, I’d be delighted to interview you and celebrate the fact that you won an Olympic bronze medal.

 It seems I’m as guilty as most others at stereotyping.
 Reading through this post, why did I put an exclamation mark after the word vicar?
 Do vicars not drink alcohol?